-If country A's government has to intervene in period t to satisfy condition (31), this affects either the growth rate or the steady state level of the capital stock per worker in both countries.
+The capital stock per worker in both countries at time t + 1 is a positive function of $k{A,t}$ and $k{B,t}$.
+At the steady state, the growth rate of the capital stock per worker is zero in both countries.
+If country A's government has to intervene in period t to satisfy condition (20), this affects either the growth rate or the steady state level of the capital stock per worker in both countries.

-Proposition 6 In a two-country model with overlapping generations living for two periods, country A's government intervention in period t to satisfy condition (31) implies, ceteris paribus, a higher growth rate of the capital stock per capita in both countries if the economies are on the transition path to the steady state.
-Otherwise, the intervention results in a higher steady-state level of capital stock per worker if the economies have reached their steady state in that period.
+Proposition 4 In a two-country model with overlapping generations living for two periods, country A's government intervention in period t to satisfy condition (20) implies, ceteris paribus, a higher growth rate of the capital stock per capita in both countries.

-Proof: The transition dynamics in the two countries are governed by Equation (19) for country A and Equation (20) for country B. It is straightforward to show that, if the preference parameter of country A increases in period t, the growth rate of the capital stock per worker (and hence of the income per worker) between the generations t and t+1 increases, ceteris paribus, in both countries along their transition path to the steady state.
-If the economies are already at their steady state in period t, then Equations (17) and (18) show that a higher β_A implies a higher level of capital stock per worker in both countries.
+Proof: The transition dynamics in the two countries are governed by Equation (21) for country A and Equation (22) for country B. It is straightforward to show that, if the preference parameter of country A increases in period t, the growth rate of the capital stock per worker (and hence of the income per worker) between the generations t and t+1 increases, ceteris paribus, in both countries along their transition path to the steady state.